 The American Cancer Society is one of the largest and oldest voluntary health organizations in the world.
 Established in 1913 by a small group of physicians and businessmen, the Society has been governed by volunteers since its inception.
 The Board of Directors is composed of 5 officers and 16 directors.
 Directors are elected for a two-year term.
 The Board is responsible for setting policy, establishing long-term goals, monitoring general operations, and approving the organizational outcomes and allocation of resources.

 The Board is the sole governing and fiduciary body for the American Cancer Society, and as such it sets policy, develops and approves an enterprise-wide strategic plan and related resource allocation, and is responsible for the performance of the organization as a whole.

 Ethics and Financial Practices

 To preserve the public's trust and protect the Society's strong reputation, the Society has adopted many of the governance practices used by publicly traded for-profit companies.
-The Society's written Code of Ethics and Conflict of Interest Policy contains a mechanism for managing and disclosing conflicts of interest, as well as a Whistleblow Confidentiality Agreement for staff and certain volunteers.
+The Society's written Code of Ethics and Conflict of Interest Policy contains a mechanism for managing and disclosing conflicts of interest, as well as a Whistleblower Protection Policy for staff and volunteers.

 These governance practices reflect the American Cancer Society's commitment to the highest standards of organizational integrity.
-For more information, please feel free to contact the Office of Corporate Communications or the Office of Strategic Governance and Corporate Affairs at the American Cancer Society corporate office in Atlanta, Georgia.
+For more information, please feel free to contact the Office of Corporate Communications or the Office of Enterprise Governance and Corporate Affairs at the American Cancer Society global headquarters in Atlanta, Georgia.